-We’re close to Boulder Valley’s “average last frost” date, and except for being windy and dry, it sure feels like Spring!
-Lots of gardeners are asking whether it’s safe to prune now, especially roses and shrubs.
+We recently passed Boulder Valley’s “average last frost” date (May 9).With all this rain, it sure feels like Spring!
+Lots of gardeners are asking if it’s safe to prune now, especially roses and shrubs.
 The answer is YES!
 But…..

-However, if they are spring-flowering shrubs (and most of our temperate-zone shrubs are – Lilacs, Snowmound Spirea, Weigela, Sand Cherry, Ninebark, Kerria, Serviceberry, Elderberry, Peashrub, Mockorange, Fernbush, Apache Plume, Waxflower, Hydrangea, Viburnum, etc.), pruning in spring would remove most or all of the blooms (and subsequent fruits) for this year.
+However, if they are spring-flowering shrubs (and most of our temperate-zone shrubs are – Lilacs, Snowmound Spirea, Weigela, Sand Cherry, Ninebark, Kerria, Serviceberry, Elderberry, Peashrub, Mockorange, Fernbush, Aronia (Chokeberry), Apache Plume, Waxflower, Boulder Raspberry, Viburnum, etc.), pruning in spring would remove most or all of the blooms (and subsequent fruits) for this year.
 If you can, wait until these shrubs have finished blooming, then prune as soon as possible, before new woody growth has begun.

 Most of the Old Garden, Antique or Heirloom Roses bloom generously in one extended flush in spring or early summer.
 These varieties bloom on wood produced in prior years.
 Unless you are willing to sacrifice this year’s blooms, wait until they are finished blooming and prune soon afterward.